srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     This sets DPS to automatically generate both the **Primary Key** and **Secondary Key** values for the device enrollment when it's created.
 Optionally, un-checking this option enables custom keys to be manually entered.

+    > **Note**: The Primary Key and Secondary Key values are generated after this record is saved.
+In the next task you will go back into this record to obtain the values, and then use them within a simulated device app later in this lab.

 1. In the **Registration ID** field, to specify the Registration ID to use for the device enrollment within DPS, enter **sensor-thl-1000**

     By default, the Registration ID will be used as the IoT Hub Device ID when the device is provisioned from the enrollment.
 If these values need to be different, then enter the required IoT Hub Device ID in that field.